 It is after all the capital of Spain and many major airlines fly from Mumbai to Madrid non-stop.
 It is also accessible by train and bus to most European cities.
 I caught a train from Huelva in Spain and I caught a bus to Barcelona from Madrid.
 Driving will be a problem since parking is so difficult to find in the city.

-Best area to stay in Madrid Spain:
+Best area to stay during your 4 days in Madrid Itinerary:

 There are numerous choices to choose from but one of the best places to stay in Madrid is ‘The Hat Hostel, Madrid’.
 I know I am biased but it is still one of the best hostels I have stayed in.
 It is extremely clean and they have a super awesome staff who were extremely helpful and were there for me when I really needed them.
 They are also located just behind Plaza Mayor, one of the best areas to stay in Madrid since it is so centrally located.
-The Hat, Madrid also conduct some fun activities and I ended up going for a beer tasting party and a pub crawl organized by them.
+The Hat, Madrid also conduct some fun activities and I ended up going to a beer tasting party and a pub crawl organized by them.
 They had a free walking tour every morning but I never got to go on one of those.

 In case, you do not want to stay in a hostel, then you can choose one of the many hotels around Gran Via or Puerto Sol.
-There are many budget hotels in Madrid and this triad of Gran Via, Puerto sol and Plaza Mayor is one of the best areas to stay in Madrid.
+There are many budget hotels in Madrid and this triad of Gran Via, Puerto Sol and Plaza Mayor is one of the best areas to stay in Madrid.

 Weather in Madrid Spain: